MicrosoftDocs/Hololens/hololens/hololens2-support.md

 # What are the Mixed Reality support and help options?

 Are you looking to get unblocked on developing your application, or have an issue with your HoloLens 2 or Windows Mixed Reality Headset?
 Maybe you are using an Azure mixed reality service and have a technical question.

-Here you will find the support options for HoloLens, Windows Mixed Reality, and Azure mixed reality services - ensuring you get connected to the right place.
-We also cover community resources and self-service content options for you to explore.
+Here you will find the support options for the following options ensuring you get connected to the right place.
+We also cover community resources and self-service content options for you to explore:

+- HoloLens
+- Windows Mixed Reality
+- Azure mixed reality services

 ## Create a support request